renovate-bot/zw/docs/getting_started/03_migration.md

 However, ZI doesn't support the `ZSH_THEME` variable natively.

-To use **themes** created for Oh-My-Zsh, it requires loading shown below as it would be the same as Oh-My-Zsh does in the background.
+To use **themes** created for OMZ, it requires loading shown below as it would be the same as OMZ does in the background.

 > Some themes may require additional configuration it can be determined from the theme configuration file.